Albert Snider: Biography

-1948 promised to be a great year as Al Snider prepared to ride Citation in the U.S. Triple Crown series.
+1948 promised to be a great year as Snider prepared to ride Citation in the U.S. Triple Crown series.
 At Hialeah Park Race Track, he rode the colt to victory in the 1948 Seminole and Everglades Handicaps.
-Then, after winning the Flamingo Stakes, on March 5 Snider used a day off to go fishing in the Florida Keys.
-While out on the water, a sudden storm came up and Al Snider apparently drowned.
-A search party found no trace of his body but reportedly found his skiff eight days later on an island 10 miles south of Everglades City.
+Several days after winning the Flamingo Stakes, Snider used a day off, March 5, to go fishing in the Florida Keys.
+While out on the water, a sudden storm came up and Snider apparently drowned.
+His skiff was found eight days later on a small island 10 mi south of Everglades City, but search parties found no trace of Snider or the two other men who had been with him.

 Calumet Farms head trainer Ben Jones hired Eddie Arcaro to replace Snider on Citation and they won the Kentucky Derby, Preakness Stakes, and Belmont Stakes, making him only the eighth horse in history to win the U.S. Triple Crown.
 Calumet Farm and winning jockey Arcaro, one of Snider's friends, gave Snider's widow a share of his Kentucky Derby purse money.

-In an extensive 1999 interview, Calumet Farm's Hall of Fame trainer Jimmy Jones spoke to Blood-Horse Publications about Albert Snider with "fondness and respect" saying such things as "Albert was a great rider, just as good as Eddie Arcaro", "Albert Rode Citation better than anybody", "he was a very intelligent rider, very polished", "he conducted himself like a professional", "with great work habits", "It was just a shame Albert couldn't have gone on with Citation to win the Triple Crown and Horse of the Year and all those races," and "Losing a fine young man like that when he was in his prime, well, it just made us all sick".
+In an extensive 1999 interview, Calumet Farm's Hall of Fame trainer Jimmy Jones spoke to Blood-Horse Publications about Snider with "fondness and respect" saying such things as "Albert was a great rider, just as good as Eddie Arcaro", "Albert rode Citation better than anybody", "he was a very intelligent rider, very polished", "he conducted himself like a professional", "with great work habits", "It was just a shame Albert couldn't have gone on with Citation to win the Triple Crown and Horse of the Year and all those races," and "Losing a fine young man like that when he was in his prime, well, it just made us all sick".